-One of the world’s most stupendous museums is unfortunately marred by lazy stewardship; it’s very difficult to find the works you want to see.
+This stupendous museum is unfortunately marred by lazy presentation; it’s very difficult to find the works you want to see.
 The map (£1) is a poor value since it omits major works.
-Directional signs lack room numbers, and the staff cares mostly about controlling their 5.9 million annual visitors, not edifying them.
+Directional signs lack room numbers, and the staff cares mostly about controlling visitors, not edifying them.
 It’s almost like they want you to wander confused and unenriched.
 (To find a specific painting, track down a staffer wearing a lime green shirt—there’s usually one in the Trafalgar Square lobby.)
 Mostly, they tell you to use your smartphone to look things up on the museum’s website, using the museum’s Wi-Fi, which may not work.
-(You can recharge your phone in the downstairs Espresso Bar if you have an adapter.)
+(You can recharge your phone in the downstairs Espresso Bar if you have a cord.)

 Posted signs are awfully straight-laced.
-Comprehensive audio tours covering 1,200 of the 2,000-odd works are £4 and leaflets guide you to a subset of them in themed varieties (impressionists, technique, etc.).
-A $2 app catalogs more than 1,500 paintings—if there’s a symbol by the work, you can learn about it—and a free version supplies 183 highlights.
+Comprehensive audio tours covering 1,200 of the works are £4 and leaflets guide you to a subset of them in themed varieties (Impressionists, technique, etc.).
+A $2 app catalogs more than 1,500 paintings—if there’s a symbol by the work, you can look it up on the app—and a free version supplies 183 highlights.
 The website has some touring trail suggestions, but your visit would be best illuminated by some expert input.
-Check the info desk for events, such as the 10-Minute Talks about a single work (Mon–Fri at 4pm); 45-minute, 1pm Lunchtime Talks about a specific work or artist; storytelling for kids; or the few hour-long tours (check the schedule online).
+Check the info desk for events, such as the 10-Minute Talks about a single work (Mon–Fri 4pm); 45-min.
+Lunchtime Talks (1pm) about a specific work or artist; storytelling for kids; or the few hour-long tours (check the schedule online).
 Permanent displays are supplemented by temporary exhibitions, one free and one paid (£8–£18).
 The Gallery schedules most family activities for Sundays.
 The two restaurants are top-quality but overpriced, and besides, the view from the restaurant at the National Portrait Gallery next door (see below) is better.
 But don’t miss the superlative gift shops, which will print you a color-matched custom copy of any of the 1,200 works or even mail a framed version home.

 Galleries imperceptibly surge through time in a clockwise arrangement.
-The best course is to start in the Sainsbury Wing (through room 9 or from the Pall Mall East entrance), which will order viewings more or less chronologically.
-We suggest you start with these, and let’s hope they don’t shuffle their locations:
+The best course is to start in the Sainsbury Wing (the first wing upon your entrance from Pall Mall East), which will order viewings more or less chronologically.

 * Piero della Francesca, one of the most sought-after Renaissance painters, is represented by The Baptism of Christ (1450s, room 66 in the Sainsbury Wing).
 With its then-advanced use of light and foreshortening, its faces verge on bemusement, and the dove, representing the Holy Spirit, seems to fly straight at viewers.

-* Sandro Botticelli fell under the spell of the hardline reformer Savonarola.
-He burned many of his finest paintings in the Bonfire of the Vanities and changed to an inferior style, so his best works are rare; Venus and Mars (1485, room 58 in the Sainsbury Wing), depicting the lovers reclining, is one of them.
+* After Sandro Botticelli fell under the spell of the hardline reformer Savonarola, he burned many of his finest paintings in the Bonfire of the Vanities and changed to an inferior style, so his best works are rare.
+Venus and Mars (1485, room 58 in the Sainsbury Wing), depicting the lovers reclining, is one of them.

 * Kids also love Quinten Massys’ grotesque, porcine An Old Woman (“The Ugly Duchess”; 1513, room 5), thought to be a satire on ladies who try to look younger than they are, but possibly a woman suffering from a disease.